vortexgpgpu/vortex_tutorials/Exercises/assignment5.md

 ---

-## Step 4: Developing a test for software prefetch:
+## Step 4: Developing a test for software prefetch

 - A test to check the working of the fence instruction has already been developed in /Vortex/tests/regression/fence.